Inside: A first book about body safety for kids.

 Everyone's Got a Bottom by Tess Rowley, was published by True - Relationships and Reproductive Health (Formerly Family Planning QLD), and is what I would call a first book for sex education in the early years.

-By a first book, I mean that Everyone’s Got a Bottom, should be the first book that a family should think about buying on sex education and protective behaviours (keeping kids safe from sexual abuse).
+By a first book, I mean that this book should be the first book that a family should think about buying on sex education and protective behaviours (keeping kids safe from sexual abuse).
 In the early years (ie before they go to school), there are a lot of similarities between sex education and protective behaviours.

-Everyone’s Got a Bottom covers a lot of the age-appropriate topics that are recommended for younger children.
-You can find an age by age guide to what kids need to know about sex here.
+Everyone's Got a Bottom covers a lot of the age-appropriate topics that are recommended for younger children.
+You can find an age by age guide to what kids need to know about sex in this blogpost.

 In the early years, sex education for kids is about keeping kids safe from sexual abuse, slowly introducing boundaries around behaviour and places, introducing rules about what is safe and not safe, talking about how our bodies differ but are also the same, talking about diversity and other stuff.